lucasepe/draft/README.md

 You can connect each component by arrows.

-To be able to connect an _origin component_ with one or more _target component_ you need to specify each `componentId`.
+To be able to connect an _origin component_ with one or more _target component_ you need to specify each `id`.

 A `connection` has the following properties: